Me and the Spitter: Release and reception

 An excerpt of the book was released in the September 1973 issue of Sport.
 Perry conducted interviews during off days of the 1973 season to promote the book.
 A promotional segment on The Today Show on NBC was cancelled because a producer did not want to promote cheating.
 The book was released in 1974.

 Kuhn said that he enjoyed the book.
 Before the 1974 season, MLB added to Rule 8.02; now nicknamed "Gaylord's Rule", it allowed umpires to call an automatic ball if they suspected a spitball, and eject the pitcher on the second offense.
 In response to Perry's claim that he stopped throwing a spitball, Dave Anderson of The New York Times wrote: "It's not the first autobiography with some fiction in it."

 Perry gained a psychological edge over the hitters due to the spitball, saying "Just the idea that batters think I'm throwing the spitter when I might not be helps me.
 Some of 'em worry more about whether I'm throwing it than about hitting it."
 In 1974, Mel Durslag wrote that Perry had "psyched out more hitters than any spitball suspect to come along since Lew Burdette".
 Perry won the Cy Young Award with Cleveland in 1972 and with the San Diego Padres in 1978.
 He joined the 300 win club on May 6, 1982, and was ejected from a game for doctoring a baseball for the first and only time of his career on August 23, 1982.

-Despite admitting to cheating, Perry was elected to the National Baseball Hall of Fame in 1991.
+Perry was eventually elected to the National Baseball Hall of Fame in 1991, after failing to get in his first two times, likely due to his alleged use of the spitter.